trolando/oink/README.md

 work in 2017 but uses a different approach with work-stealing.
 The QPT progress measures algorithm was published in 2016.
 The fast SPM approach is a new approach.
+The APT algorithm was published in 1998 and again in 2016.

 The parallel Zielonka algorithm and parallel strategy improvement are parallelized using the work-stealing framework Lace.